Where the Dead Live

 14.99

-Welcome to life beyond, an illustrated guide to the most wondrous and downright spooky homes for those without heartbeats; the mythological afterlives of ancient civilisations; and spiritual celebration - with a healthy splash of joie de vivre and not a drop of melancholy.
+An illustrated guide to the most wondrous - and downright spooky - homes of the dead.
+Here, we journey through the mythological afterlives of ancient civilizations and explore spiritual celebrations throughout the ages-all with a healthy splash of joie de vivre and not a hint of gloom.

-Delve into labyrinths of bone and stone, swim through sunken cemeteries, unearth the ancient sites of long-lost legends, and between your adventures, join in the heartfelt traditions of cultures around the world proudly reuniting the living and the lost.
+Wander through labyrinths of bone and stone, dive into sunken cemeteries and uncover the sacred sites of long-lost legends.
+Along the way, join in heartfelt traditions from around the globe that joyfully reunite the living with the lost.

-From the colourful festivals of Mexico's Day of the Dead to the Pirate Cemetery of Saint-Pierre and the depths of Hades, embark on a captivating adventure through folklore, mythology, and cultural practices that illuminate the beauty and complexity of the afterlife.
+From Mexico's vibrant Day of the Dead to the Pirate Cemetery of Saint-Pierre and the shadowy depths of Hades, embark on a thrilling adventure through folklore, mythology and cultural practices that reveal the beauty and mystery of the afterlife.

 • A powerful and heartfelt exploration that shines light on different cultural traditions, celebrations and mythologies around death.